-Safeguard and nourish your body’s largest organ as the weather warms up
+Safeguard and nourish your body’s largest organ in warmer weather

 Diabetes affects many of the body’s major organs — but not just the ones on the inside.
 Your skin is the body’s largest and fastest-growing organ, accounting for roughly 16 percent of your total weight, and rising blood glucose levels can damage it, as well.
 In fact, as many as one-third of people with diabetes experience some type of skin condition.

 As the weather gets warmer, you need to pay extra attention to your skin.
 That’s the case for everyone, but especially true for people with diabetes.